android/wear-os-samples/WearTilesKotlin/README.md

 Kit](https://developer.android.com/training/wearables/design/tiles-design-system#tile-templates)
 in the `tiles.golden` package of the `debug` sourceset; see `GoldenTilesPreviewsRow[N].kt`.
-You may find it convenient to start with one of these layouts rather designing and coding your own from scratch.
+You may find it convenient to start with one of these layouts rather than designing and coding your own from scratch.

 To see what these look like, open one of the "GoldenTilesPreviewsRowN" files and choose the "Split" or "Design" editor view.